Exhibition “Endless Sunday – Maurizio Cattelan and the Centre Pompidou Collection” Centre Pompidou-Metz from May 8, 2025 to January 25, 2027

 Exhibition Ticket

-• Exceptional anniversary exhibition for the 15th anniversary of Centre Pompidou-Metz
+• Exceptional anniversary exhibition celebrating the 15th anniversary of the Centre Pompidou-Metz

 • Unprecedented dialogue between Maurizio Cattelan and the masterpieces of the Centre Pompidou

-• Original scenography in 27 sections, like an alphabet
+• Original scenography in 27 sections in alphabetical order

 • Powerful reflection on time, rest, and freedom